MuxZeroNet/proposals/README.md

 - **Process**
     Describe changes in ZeroNet, which readers are typically not free to ignore them.

-## Expressing your idea regrading ZeroNet
+## Expressing your idea regarding ZeroNet

 It is highly recommended that a single proposal contains a single key idea.
 Proposals that are too broad or ambiguous are less likely to make their way into the official specification.